U.S. Route 17 in Florida: History

-US 17 was one of the original routes of the U.S. Highway system, which was established in 1926.
-It initially terminated in Jacksonville, but was extended south through Orlando to Punta Gorda in 1932.
+US 17 was one of the original routes of the U.S. Numbered Highway System, which was established in 1926.
+It initially terminated in Jacksonville but was extended south through Orlando to Punta Gorda in 1932.

 From 1956, signs for U.S. Highways in Florida had different colors for each highway.
-The "shield" for US 17 was yellow, until the state was forced by the federal government to conform to standards that required consistent black-and-white signs in 1993.
+The "shield" for US 17 was yellow until the state was forced by the federal government to conform to standards that required consistent black-and-white signs in 1993.